gomig/mig/README.md

   - **options:** List of valid options for rule.
 If options not defined any text allowed.
   - **files:** File proccess conditions.
 You can define which file must included on final result based on rule value.

+- **scripts:** List of scripts to run after project create.
+Script must splited to array of args.
+- **statics:** List of static assets to not compile with template engine.

 ```json
 {
   "name": "My Template",